blbadger/blbadger.github.io/entropy.md

 spontaneous processes are those for which $\Delta G < 0$ for the system.
 Therefore, either heat escapes into the surroundings (signified by a negative $\Delta H$) which increases the entropy of the surroundings ($\Delta S = \Delta q / T$), or else entropy increases in the system itself.

 The second law may also be stated as follows: the universe becomes more disordered over time.
-This sorts of definitions abound when entropy is discussed, but before proceeding to examine how accurate they are it is helpful to understand what thermodynamics is, and where entropy came from.
+This sort of definitions abounds when entropy is discussed, but before proceeding to examine how accurate they are it is helpful to understand what thermodynamics is, and where entropy came from.
 Thermodynamics is the study of heat change over time, just like the name implies.
 This study got underway during the 19th century when engineers attempted to make steam engines more efficient, and so the theory of thermodynamics predates atomic theory by many decades.

 The source of the second law is important because it was derived using assumptions which, while useful, are not accurate.
 Specifically, the ideal gas law ($PV = nRT$) was used to calculate isothermal gas expansion that was then used to calculate the change in entropy over time ([see here])(https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Supplemental_Modules_(Physical_and_Theoretical_Chemistry)/Thermodynamics/The_Four_Laws_of_Thermodynamics/Second_Law_of_Thermodynamics).
 This is important because no gas is actually ideal: real gases all exhibit attractive forces that do not exist in the ideal gas equations.